syash7202/skmz-app-cd-cd/README.md

   ![jenkins](./readme-assests/plugings-used.png)

-  - Dashboard> Manage Jenkins> Tools

-  configure the installed plugins with requirement of application.
+  - Go to Dashboard> Manage Jenkins> Tools & configure the installed plugins with requirement of application, such as :

+    - jdk17
+    - sonarqube
+    - docker latest

 - **Access sonaqube at port 9000 & setup**